 I ask (1) how nutrients affect growth and physiological allocation (i.e. how do different nutrients get to different parts of the body or organism?); and (2) how nutrition and behavior interact to drive function and growth of complex social groups.
 For example, how do ant queens balance between foraging vs. tending their young, to grow a new leafcutter colony?
-For details, see my research statement (pdf).
+Details in my research statement (pdf).